 - Identifying the testing techniques and testing types

 - Preparing a Requirement Traceability Matrix

 - Identifying the testing environment

 Deliverables (Outcome) of Requirement analysis phase are:

-We check if the application is vulnerable to attacks, if anyone hack the system or login to the application without any authorization.
+We check if the application is vulnerable to attacks, if anyone hacks the system or logs in to the application without any authorization.